 Kermit and Miss Piggy, thank you very much…

-Muppets Most Wanted is in UK cinemas from Friday March 28th.
+Muppets Most Wanted is in UK cinemas from Friday March 28th, and is now playing in the US.
+Read our review here.